Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Dow R. Wilson - Varian Medical Systems, Inc.

+Yeah.
+Thanks, operator.
 I think there's four key takeaways that everybody should think about today.
 First and foremost, we're the market leader.
 We now have the strongest portfolio of product offerings in our history, evidenced by our successful launch of Halcyon.
 This positions us very well as we execute against our long-term aspirational goal to touch 6 million cancer patients each year, more than double where we are today.

 Second, Varian's focused with our successful spinoff of Varex this year.
 We're now focused exclusively on extending our position as a leader in systems and software for the treatment of cancer and other indications.